danbev/learning-ai/notes/llama-kv-cache.md

 The first call is to `llama_kv_cache_update` which actually does not do anything is our case.
 But this checks the `has_shift` of the cache and would perform apply a shift of the keys if that had been set, which is done by the add/div functions.
 TODO: Incorporate notes from self-extend which I think went through this process in some detail.

-And this stage the cache is empty and head is zero so lets look at find slot:
+At this stage the cache is empty and head is zero so lets look at find slot:
-(in this case n_tokens is 6 and cache size is 1024)
+(in this case `n_tokens` is 6 and cache size is 1024)
 ```c++
 static bool llama_kv_cache_find_slot(
            struct llama_kv_cache & cache,